HACKING-GHOST/tryhackme-walkthroughs/README.md

       2. To replace the contents of the file , the command would be used is _echo password123 > passwords_
       3. If you want to add something on a file which already contains data then , the command would be used is _echo tryhackme >> passwords_
       4. Click on _complete_ to complete the Task 7

    #Task 8
       1. Click on _complete_ to complete the Task 8

+   #Task 9
+      1. Click on _complete_ to complete the Task 9
+      2. Click on _complete_ to complete the Task 9

+   #Task 8
+      1. Click on _complete_ to complete the Task 8